-The Corporation will annually report a deficit in its net position.
+The Corporation has annually reported a deficit in its net position.
 The deficit in the Corporation's net position arose as it carried out its statutory purpose of eliminating the State's annual short-term borrowing.
 During the years 1991 through 1995, the Corporation issued long-term obligations to finance State local assistance payments, capital reserve requirements, and costs of issuance.
-This debt will continue to be repaid from appropriations expected to be received from the State in subsequent years.
-This unrestricted deficit can be expected to continue for as long as the Corporation has debt outstanding.
+This debt was repaid from annual appropriations received from the State.
+This unrestricted deficit was extinguished with the retirement of the Corporation's debt outstanding.

-The following table summarizes the net position for the fiscal years ended March 31, 2019 and March 31, 2018:
+The following table summarizes the net position for the fiscal years ended March 31, 2022 and March 31, 2021:

 Table 1

-Net Position as of March 31, 2019 and March 31, 2018
+Net Position as of March 31, 2022 and March 31, 2021

 (Amounts in thousands)